Can Green Card Holder Travel to Italy

 READ

-Can a Felon Travel to Italy
+Can You Travel to Italy With a Mexican Passport

 Lastly, consider purchasing travel insurance before departing for Italy.
 Travel insurance can provide financial protection in the event of unexpected circumstances such as trip cancellations, medical emergencies, or lost luggage.
 Being prepared with adequate travel insurance can give peace of mind during your visit to Italy as a green card holder.